Who is responsible for the event?

 These rules will be strictly enforced.
 Any infractions WILL cost you the offending items and may cause expulsion from the convention and the hotel’s public spaces without refund.
-All decisions made by the staff regarding the Weapons Policy are final.
-Please note that the Weapons Policy is subject to change and may be done so without notice.
+All decisions made by the staff regarding the Props Policy are final.
+Please note that the Props Policy is subject to change and may be done so without notice.

 Guests who violate these rules may be removed from the property at the convention’s discretion.

 Participants in CrashLanded or any other Dynamite Conventions events are granting their permission to be photographed or recorded by authorized photographers.
 By purchasing your registration you inherently grant permission to use such images or footage for archival or promotional purposes.

 CrashLanded and Dynamite Conventions reserves the right to utilize any media recorded at a CrashLanded or Dynamite Conventions event including photography and video.